Management (MGMT)

 MGMT 6900 Strategic Management (3)

 Strategy may be defined as the framework for making decision about how to best compete in life, sport, war, and business.
 Strategic management, then, is both an integration of the various other functions learned within the program such as operation, human resource management, marketing, accounting, and finance, but is also a separate discipline itself.
 The successful top management team (TMT) in any sized organization will use it to achieve organization-wide performance and consider a broad range of stakeholders.
 In this course, we will learn and use the tools of strategic management and will integrate knowledge from other disciplines so as to gain insight and practice in strategic management applied to various situations and realms.
-Prerequisites: FIN 6000, ACCT 6200, MGMT 6020, MKTG 6000, MKTG 6050 or MGMT 6100.
+Prerequisites: FIN 6000, ACCT 6200, MGMT 6020, MKTG 6000, MGMT 6050 or MGMT 6100.

-Requisite(s): Prerequisites: FIN 6000, ACCT 6200, MGMT 6020, MKTG 6000, MKTG 6050 or MGMT 6100.
+Requisite(s): Prerequisites: FIN 6000, ACCT 6200, MGMT 6020, MKTG 6000, MGMT 6050 or MGMT 6100.

 Typically Offered: Fall, Spring